THYROID DISEASE AND ITS HEALING

 Goiter.
 Goiter is an older medical term that simply means an enlarged or hypertrophied thyroid gland.
 This used to be common in certain parts of America and elsewhere in the world, usually due to iodine deficiency in the diet.

 Today it is less common, but may occur due to a problem with the absorption or utilization of iodine, and rarely for other reasons such as an infection in the thyroid gland.
-I do not see the condition very often.
-However, it usually responds well to a nutritional balancing program.
+We do not see the condition very often.
+However, it usually responds well to a development program.

 Cysts, nodules, infections and tumors.
-Thyroid cysts and nodules may be cancerous and should be checked.
+Thyroid cysts and nodules are common.
+Some are cancerous and should be checked.

-Non-cancerous lesions often respond well to a nutritional balancing program.
-Cancerous lesions will usually respond well to a natural cancer therapy, and surgical removal of the entire thyroid should not be needed.
-For more on natural cancer alternatives, read Introduction To Cancer on this website.
+Non-cancerous lesions often respond well to a development program.
+Cancerous lesions will usually respond well to a natural cancer therapy.
+Surgical removal of the entire thyroid should not be needed.
+For more on natural cancer alternatives, read Introduction To Cancer.

 Cretinism.
 Low levels of thyroid hormones during gestation or the development of a fetus cause a type of mental slowness or retardation called cretinism.
 This is the origin of the slang expression calling a person who appears dull a “cretin”.

-I do not have experience in correcting this condition in a baby or child.
-I am sure we can improve it, but I don’t know if it can be completely reversed (November 2015).
+We do not have experience in correcting this condition in a baby or child.
+However, we are quite sure we can improve it.

 Location.
 The thyroid gland is a butterfly-shaped gland that sits in the throat area at the level of the Adam’s apple.
 It is a very unique gland that is absolutely required for life.